gwenreynolds94/sublime-axolotl/README.md

 My Sublime Plugins

-	This is just a collection of my Sublime Text plugins that I'm writing to learn Python and just generally improve my workflow.
+This is just a collection of my Sublime Text plugins.
+I'm writing them to learn Python and just generally improve my workflow.
 There are probably going to be a lot of shitty scripts.